shenyan233/machine_learning_template/readme.md

 └── ...
 ```
 The files or folders shown above need to be pre-configured.
 Keep the default file or folder represented by the ellipsis.

-The dataset needs to be adjusted to yourself dataset, and the
-image (*.png) name is the line number in the corresponding label.txt. network.py contains the network architecture to be trained.
+The dataset needs to be adjusted to yourself dataset.
+In the above example, the image (*.png) name is the line number in the corresponding label.txt.

+You can freely adjust the save format of the dataset here, but Dataloder and other classes need to be rewritten in './dataset/{dataset name}/__init__.py'.

-You can change the file name of network.py to another name, but __init__.py needs to be changed synchronously.
+'network.py' contains the network architecture to be trained.
+You can change the file name of network.py to another name, but init.py needs to be changed synchronously.
 The configuration parameters of the task flow is saved in tasks.json.

 ## Set the parameters
 Set the parameters in ./tasks.json, which include model_name, dataset_path, stage, max_epochs,